 Convert

-Running a Test Print
+Making a Test Strip

 Open the Convert menu, select your template and the previously saved preset, then click OK.
 The template conversion process takes approximately 15 to 20 seconds.
 Note that the negative displayed in the Convert plot window is not the real negative.
 The negative to be printed is automatically exported back to the same folder as the original image when conversion is completed.